avvvet/kubernetes_notes/README.md

 control panel.
 `doctl auth init`

+# if you previously authenticated, you need to remove the context
+`doctl auth remove --context default`

 #  doctl permission
  as we are using snap version of doctl we need to set permission `sudo snap connect doctl:kube-config`  or `sudo chown $USER:$USER ~/.kube/config`